The Bankrate promise

 Reasons to buy a home with a Realtor’s help

-Real estate agents (some of whom are Realtors, members of the National Association of Realtors, or NAR) are licensed professionals who work on your behalf and advocate for your interests.
+Real estate agents (some of whom are Realtors, members of the National Association of Realtors, or NAR) are licensed professionals.
 In most cases, sellers have a real estate agent working for them — a listing or seller’s agent — so you’ll want someone on your side, a buyer’s agent, who also has your back in negotiations and can help you understand how to make an offer on a home.

-A buyer’s agent helps homebuyers in a host of other areas, as well.
+A buyer’s agent can help homebuyers in a host of other areas, as well.
 Here are some of the tasks you’d have to do yourself if you were to buy a home without a Realtor:

 - Negotiate an offer, including the price and other clauses and contingencies in the purchase agreement.